vermont42/Podcasts/README.md

 * Average Length: 58:09

 ### Talk Show with John Gruber
-* Description: A former Perl developer discusses with a guest news from the Apple ecosystem, often addressing topics of interest to developers.
+* Description: A blogger and former Perl developer discusses with a guest news from the Apple ecosystem, often addressing topics of interest to developers.
 Interviews with Apple executives are particularly enlightening.
 * URL: http://daringfireball.net/thetalkshow/rss
 * Frequency: weekly
 * Average Length: 1:56:40